CGsama/spotweather/README.md

 # Demo
 Free for use for now, since I use it by myself to fill the gap compare to Garmin, and the infrastructure is very low cost.

-Add contact weather@noreply.moegirl.live in Spot X and send any message to the email with coordinate enabled, include predefind message, so free for sending.
+Add contact 3day@weather.findmebot.com in Spot X and send any message to the email with coordinate enabled, include predefind message, so free for sending.

 You will be charged for sending and/or receiving message based on your spot-x subscription plan.